Lettuce Turnip The Beet

 ------------------------------------------

 Radishes may sound like radicchio, but they are in no ways related.
 Radishes are a crunchy, low calorie root vegetable, similar to beets and carrots.
 Outside of some vitamin C though, radishes don't have much to offer in terms of micronutrients.
 Still though, they're can promote hydration through their water content and digestion through their fiber content.
+Radishes do help the liver and kidneys detoxify though, as they are a natural antifungal.

 Serving Size: 1 cup (116 g)